oyaprotocol/contracts/README.md

 ### BlockTracker

-The `BlockTracker` contract is responsible for tracking new blocks on the Oya natural language blockchain.
+The `BlockTracker` contract is responsible for tracking new blocks on the Oya natural language protocol.
 Key features include:
 - **Block Proposal:** Nodes can propose new blocks by submitting natural language block data.
 - **Optimistic Verification:** Each block proposal triggers an assertion via UMA’s Optimistic Oracle.
 If the assertion is validated, the block is finalized.
 - **Event Emission:** Emits events such as `BlockProposed` and `BlockTrackerDeployed` for offchain monitoring and integration.

 ### VaultTracker

-The `VaultTracker` contract manages vaults that hold assets bridged to the Oya blockchain.
+The `VaultTracker` contract manages vaults that hold assets bridged to the Oya protocol.
 Its features include:
 - **Vault Management:** Creation and administration of vaults (e.g., setting controllers, guardians, and vault-specific rules).
 - **Chain Controls:** Functions to freeze or unfreeze individual vaults or the entire chain (useful for emergency shutdowns).
 - **Proposal Execution:** Inherits the OptimisticProposer functionality to propose and execute transactions affecting vault states.